• Skip to primary navigation

 • Tamari.
 Tamari is a soy-based sauce, but fermented without wheat, so it is gluten-free.
 If you can tolerate gluten, you can use regular soy sauce.
 This is the organic brand I use, available at Whole Foods and online.

-• Sesame Oil.
+• Toasted Sesame Oil.
 Toasted sesame oil is added for the toasty, umami flavor, not as the usual oil component of a salad dressing or vinaigrette.
 This is the brand of sesame oil I use.

 • Avocado Oil.
 Avocado oil has a light, neutral flavor, which sort of blends into the background of this dressing.
 I use this organic avocado oil.
 Olive oil works in almost every other salad dressing, but might be too intense in flavor for this Ginger Miso dressing.
 If you want to use olive oil, find a "light," everyday olive oil that won't overpower the dressing with its own flavor.